 My freshly picked and de-stalked elderberries

 Picking the berries for your elderberry syrup recipe is the easy part.
 Once you’ve picked your berries you’ll need to remove them from their stalks.
 The best way to do this is to comb through the stalks with a fork into a bowl.
 When you’ve removed all the berries from the stalks you’ll find that quite a few berries still have little stalks on them.
 Unfortunately, these have to be removed too, along with any unripe berries.
-This is quite a long and tedious job – it took me the best part of an hour going through all the berries with a fine tooth comb, but do persevere as the elderberry syrup is well worth this initial toil.
+This is quite a long and tedious job – it took me the best part of an hour going through all the berries with a fine-tooth comb.
+However, do persevere as the elderberry syrup is well worth this initial toil.

 This deliciously spiced elderflower cordial can be served in a multitude of ways – drizzled into oatmeal/porridge, diluted in hot water for a warming drink, served with soda, and more.
 What’s more, it’s got amazing cold and flu prevention properties!

 Fresh elderberriesas many as you can pick – I filled one carrier bag